 There are two key reasons to participate in a legal consultation:

 To prepare for a legal consultation, you should organize the details surrounding your fall and make a list of any questions you have.
-First, list your most important questions in case you run short on time during your consultation.
 This strategy will allow you to maximize your time with a prospective lawyer.

 While each consultation is different, here is what you can expect during your meeting:

 You do not have to pay any up-front costs when you hire a slip and fall attorney from Nicolet Law Accident & Injury Lawyers.
-In contrast to other law offices, we will take your slip and fall case on a contingency basis.
+In contrast to other law offices, we will take your fall accident case on a contingency basis.
 This payment structure means you won’t have to pay an advance payment or retainer fee.
-Nicolet Law Accident & Injury Lawyers will cover the cost of any expenses during your case and will receive a percentage of your settlement once we resolve your case.
+Nicolet Law will cover the cost of any expenses during your case and will receive a percentage of your settlement or verdict once we resolve your case.

 Here are the benefits of working with our lawyers on a contingency fee basis:

-At Nicolet Law Accident & Injury Lawyers, we make it easy for you to get the legal support you deserve.
+At Nicolet Law, we make it easy for you to get the legal support you deserve.
 In just three simple steps, you can rest easy knowing one of our experienced slip and fall attorneys is fighting for your rights.

 Here are the steps to follow:

-Our Duluth office is conveniently located at 306 West Superior Street in Suite 606, and you can come here to speak with us.
-We can also visit you at home if you have a medical condition that prevents you from traveling to our location.
+Our Duluth office is conveniently located at 306 West Superior Street in Suite 606, and we can meet here.
+We can also visit you at home or another location if you have a medical condition that prevents you from traveling to our location.
 To explore these options, simply call us.

 Connecting with our legal team is a crucial step to receiving the compensation you deserve.
 We look forward to serving as your slip and fall lawyer in Duluth.

 You have enough on your plate as you attempt to put your life back together after an injury.
-The last thing you need to do is spend your time and energy fighting with the insurance companies.
+The last thing you need to do is spend your time and energy fighting with the insurance companies or gathering evidence.